wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Earth.md

-Consistency and resilience, structure and form.
-Channeled buffs, defense, reward for channel length
-Inca: Labor as worship
+Self-regulation, patience, restraint, sustainability.
+Sparse skills/actions/spells that yield adaptive efficiency buffs and larger resource pools
+Balance/Discipline
+Inca: Stability, fertility, thriving

-Terra (Earth 1): Buff ally DEF for 5 turns
+Terra (Earth 1): Reduce the STA of this skill
-Gravitas (Earth 2): Channeled ally DEF buff
-Megalith (Earth 3): While channeled, allies take no damage during declared ACT slot (Earth 4): While channeled, allies gain DEF.
-Block lasts until channel ends Earth-Mother's Embrace (Earth 5): While channeled, reduce all ally incoming damage by DEF and damage all enemies equal to your DEF each turn
+Gravitas (Earth 2): Reduce the STA of this skill.
+If this is your only spell this turn, gain HP at the end of the turn (Earth 3):
+ (Earth 4): Between casting this and resting, increase your ATK/DEF each turn and decrease them whenever you use a new skill Earth-Mother's Embrace (Earth 5): Until you rest, increase your max HP/STA each turn.
+Decrease this amount each time you take an action

 Sanctum (Earth 1, Order 1): Channeled ally DEF buff.
 Increase if you imbued last turn Praesidium (Earth 2, Order 1): Select an ACT slot.
 All allies upgrade it with "If you imbue/defend here, gain permanent DEF.
 Downgrade if you don't"